 Who is it available to?

 What is event insurance?

-For the protection of members and all those involved in the management of registered and insured cycling events, British Cycling provides through its public liability insurance policy, an indemnity, limited to £20 million (3) for legal liabilities arising from claims made against an event organiser, official or participant (1) that involves either bodily injury or property damage to a third party.
+For the protection of members and all those involved in the management of registered and insured cycling events, British Cycling provides through its public liability insurance policy, an indemnity, limited to £20 million (3) for legal liabilities arising from claims made against an event organiser, official, volunteer or participant (1) that involves either bodily injury or property damage to a third party.

 All events promoted under the auspices of British Cycling are provided with this cover upon receipt of a properly completed Event Registration form and the payment of all appropriate fees.
 Cover can also be provided for non-competitive events such as social, reliability, challenge and sportive rides.